tarwn/lessthandot-hugo/blogs/content/posts/2011-06-07-a-week-in-sybase-training-1.md

 **Databases**

 Sybase needs a lot more hand holding compared to SQL Server when creating databases.
 It is very important to save the scripts that you used to create the databases.
-If on one server you have 2 data files and 1 log 1 and on the other server you create the same but the order is not the same…you have a lot of problems (also know as job security I guess, you need to document everything, you can also grab this info from the sysusages table and them do some math to get to the same sizes)
+If on one server you have 2 data files and 1 log 1 and on the other server you create the same but the order is not the same...you have a lot of problems (also know as job security I guess, you need to document everything, you can also grab this info from the sysusages table and them do some math to get to the same sizes)

-Sybase has something called segments….I guess it is similar to a filegroup.
+Sybase has something called segments....I guess it is similar to a filegroup.

 Here is what the documentation says